Setup the assertions, protocols, injection, and learn about the differences between open and closed workload models

 Throttling is implemented per protocol with support for regular HTTP and JMS.

 You still have to inject users at the scenario level.
-Throttling tries to ensure a targeted throughput with the given scenario and its injection profile (number of users and duration).
+Throttling tries to ensure a targeted throughput with the given scenarios and their injection profiles (number of users and duration).
 It’s a bottleneck, ie an upper limit.
 If you don’t provide enough users, you won’t reach the throttle.
 If your injection lasts less than the throttle, your simulation will simply stop when all the users are done.
 If your injection lasts longer than the throttle, the simulation will stop at the end of the throttle.

 Throttling can also be configured per scenario.